AdobeDocs/commerce-merchant-services.en/help/product-recommendations/filters.md

 ### Category

-Filters based on a product's category use direct category assignments and their subcategories.
+Filters products based on their category.
+The category filter uses direct category assignments and their subcategories.
 For example, enabling an exclusion condition for category `Gear` excludes products assigned to `Gear` and all of its subcategories such as `Gear/Bags` or `Gear/Fitness Equipment`.
 The same applies for an inclusion filter on a category.
 For example, enabling an inclusion condition for category `Gear` includes products assigned to `Gear` and all of its subcategories such as `Gear/Bags` or `Gear/Fitness Equipment`.

+The category field displays categories that belong to the current storeview.

 >[!NOTE]
 >